Policies for Research Testing

 Research samples will not be accepted or spun, or research results released, until:

-- The HIC ONCORE is in place
+- The ONCORE is in place

 - Documentation of HIC and HIPAA approvals have been provided